Genivia/ugrep/README.md

     -Y, --empty
             Permits empty matches.
-By default, empty matches are disabled, unless a pattern begins with `^' and ends with `$'.
-Note that -Y when specified with an empty-matching pattern, such as x? and x*, match all input, not only lines with a `x'.
+By default, empty matches are disabled, unless a pattern begins with `^' or ends with `$'.
+Note that -Y when specified with an empty-matching pattern, such as x? and x*, match all input, not only lines containing the character `x'.

 Option `-Y` permits empty pattern matches, like GNU/BSD grep.
 This option is introduced by **ugrep** to prevent accidental matching with empty patterns: